konstantine-v/Minimal-Zola-Theme/README.md

 The site title is shown on the header.
 As it might be different from the `<title>` element that the `title` field in the config represents, you can set the `even_title` instead.

+### SEO and Header Tags

+Some SEO Tags have been added as well as some important head tags for browser compatibility.

+I kept this as minimal as possible, but if you need more SEO tags you can find more [here in this gist I created]{https://gitlab.com/snippets/1933851}.